nicolezattarin/Numerical-Methods/README.md

 # Numerical methods to solve physical and mathematical problems

-This repository contains C++ classes with the respective examples in order to solve different numerical problems, related both to physics and math itself.
+This repository contains C++ classes with the examples in order to solve different numerical problems, related both to physics and math.

 ROOT Cern installation is required to run the code.